 An email from the PSC detailing the school's PSC grant will be sent to the school's email inbox and addressed to the Principal.
 The overall grant total will be composed of both the student participation and staff grants.
 Schools who only enter students will only receive the PSC participation grant.

 The PSC Facilitator and Principal will be able to view the details of the grant money on the PSC Tracker in the 'Organisation Admin landing page/tab' in the 'school funding' section and will include the overall grant total and processing date.

 The grant money will be deposited into the school's account as a Budget Adjustment.
 Admin staff can view the funds in the eFPT Allocation Detail Report in SAP.
 It will be processed under GL 489010.
 Please refer to our eFPT Quick Reference Guide (PDF 522KB) for locating and allocating the PSC grant funding.

 For more information on the PSC participation and staff grant, please view our resources page.

 We recommend that the grant money is spent or committed before the end of the calendar year.
 It will be up to the Principal how the annual budget is allocated moving forward and this may include the PSC grant money.
 However, the grant money will not be "taken" from schools if it is not spent by the end of the calendar year.

 Also, please bear in mind that participating schools can look forward to another grant the following year.

--subsidise the purchase of machines/equipment for staff use
+- subsidising the purchase of machines and equipment for use by staff